Hiking Trails in California State Parks Saved – For Now

-Like most states, California has suffered major budget woes caused in large part by the economic downturn.
+Like most states, California has suffered major budget woes caused in large part by the economic downturn, which means hiking trails could be off-limits if California State Parks are closed.
 So Governor Schwarzenegger targeted 48 state parks for closure.
 However, the final budget negotiations restored enough funding to keep all the parks open, albeit with less money.

 Here’s what the excellent nonprofit organization the California State Parks Foundation said in their October 2008 newsletter: